JOUR/CEP 300 – Writing For The Media and Social Media: Journalism and Public Relations (Community Engagement Practicum)

 Formerly called HIST/CJS/SOC 430 – Practicum – Multimedia Production

-Contact hors per week: 4 hours practicum + 1:20 lecture (seminar)
+Contact hours per week: 4 hours practicum + 1:30 lecture (seminar)

 Learning outcomes

-• Learn how to manage social media content.
+2. Learn how to research and record information, write and edit articles using different styles, and manage social media content.

 Course descriptions may be subject to occasional minor modifications at the discretion of the instructor.